IsaKiko/D3-visualising-data/05-javascript.md

 ~~~

 We could also pass an argument into the function by writing it in the brackets.
-We might, for example, want the use to be able to decide the meal size the cat eats.
+We might, for example, want the user to be able to decide the meal size the cat eats.

 We can also return a value and assign it to a variable (just like we do with any function we used so far, e.g. var element = document.getElementById("someID");):